rccordell/f19tot/index.md

 ---
 layout: page
-title: Reading Machines — Technology and the Book
+title: Technologies of Text
-subtitle: An experiential graduate seminar in the English Department at Northeastern University, Spring 2019
+subtitle: An experiential undergraduate course in the English Department at Northeastern University, Spring 2019
 bigimg: /img/letterpress.jpg
 ---